 Apply SPF every time you leave the house.
 Sun protection plays a vital part in keeping your skin healthy and youthful.
 Make sure you choose sunscreens that are suitable for oily skin types.

 If you're an avid makeup user, it's best to stick to water-based or mineral makeup that won't clog pores.
 Make sure it doesn't contain harmful ingredients or oils.
 It's tempting to use layers of powder to mask your shiny appearance, but this is not always a good idea.
 Multilayered makeup can cause further irritation and congestion.
 For some people, it might even cause them to break out.
 It's better to use a non-comedogenic mattifying primer to mask the oiliness underneath the foundation.

 Remember, diet is also one of the most important steps in keeping your skin happy and under control.
 Avoid processed foods and refined sugar whenever possible.

-If you suffer from oily skin, you're not alone.
-A few factors contribute to oily skin such as your age, the climate and weather, your genetics, the products you use and your general lifestyle.
-While you can't influence all of them, you can certainly improve your condition by making a few tweaks in your skincare routine and your habits.
+Managing oily skin can be tricky, but you're not alone.
+A few factors contribute to oily skin, such as your age, the climate and weather, your genetics, the products you use, and your general lifestyle.
+If you have combination skin, you'll likely have a lot of oil, too!
+While you can't influence all of them, you can certainly improve your condition by tweaking your skin care routine.

-If all else fails, you can always consult a dermatologist who will help you find a solution for your problem.
+If all else fails, consult a dermatologist experienced in treating various skin conditions.
+They will help you find a solution.